kelseymosbarger/MechaCar_Analysis/README.md

 Data from Module

 ## Results
 ### Linear Regression to Predict MPG

-- which variables/coeeficients provided a non-random amount of caraiance to the mpg values in the dataset?
+**- which variables/coeeficients provided a non-random amount of varaiance to the mpg values in the dataset?**

 ![image](https://user-images.githubusercontent.com/94019661/161610216-1847361b-c78b-4340-b2b3-24f0cc352c53.png)

 vehicle_length and ground_clearance followed by vehicle_weight are the variables with a non-random amount of variance to the mpg values.

-- is the Slope on the linear model condiered to be zero? why or why not?
+**- is the Slope on the linear model considered to be zero? why or why not?**

 ![image](https://user-images.githubusercontent.com/94019661/161610233-22296f60-fa94-46b5-8b77-1857b0a53b79.png)

 The slope of the linear model is not cosidered to be zero, becuase the P-value is considerably less than the significance level of 0.05%.
-In this case it is safe to reject he null hypothesis.
+In this case it is safe to reject the null hypothesis.

-- Does this linear model predict mpg of MechaCar prototypes effectively? why or why not?
+**- Does this linear model predict mpg of MechaCar prototypes effectively? why or why not?**

 The linear model predicts that 71% of MPG estimates are correct using this model.
 There is a strong correlation between MPG and the 5 variables.
-It would depend if being 71% probablity of accuracy is enough.
+It would depend if 71% probablity of accuracy is enough.

 ### Summary Statistics on Suspension Coils

-- The design specifications for the MechaCar suspension coils dictate that the variance of the suspension coils must not exceed 100 pounds per square inch.
+**- The design specifications for the MechaCar suspension coils dictate that the variance of the suspension coils must not exceed 100 pounds per square inch.
 Does the current manufacturing data meet this design specification for all manufacturing lots in total and each lot individually?
-Why or why not?
+Why or why not?**

 ![image](https://user-images.githubusercontent.com/94019661/161610293-647f02d9-7deb-4b0e-9ee3-3424017538ac.png)